 Landowners work toward incorporating water quality and protection into their operations.
 All dairies and other "confined animal operations" have a water management plan approved by the Oregon Department of Agriculture (ODA), as do container nurseries.
-Programs offer education and monitoring to assist growers.
+Education and monitoring programs are offered to assist growers.

 Water storage, delivery, and efficiency are significant to the future of Oregon's agriculture development and viability.
 Nearly 45 percent of Oregon farms irrigate some or all of their land.
-Irrigated lands produce over 70 percent of Oregon's crop output.
+Irrigated lands produce over 70 percent of Oregon's harvested crop output.
 Eight percent of irrigation water is from reservoirs, 14 percent from groundwater, and 78 percent from surface water rights.